Fat loss vs. weight loss

 So, what can you do to make sure your fat loss efforts don’t suck your muscle out along the way?

-1. Try intermittent fasting
+- Try intermittent fasting

 Intermittent fasting, an approach to body transformation that alternates periods of eating with periods of fasting, can be superb for both losing fat and preserving muscle.[9,10]

-(You might also have heard of water fasting and Eat Stop Eat but, to be frank, we’re not super keen on those for sustainable body change or great health.)
+(You might have also heard of water fasting and Eat Stop Eat, but to be frank, we’re not super keen on those for sustainable body change or great health.)

 If intermittent fasting sounds good to you, we’re here to support you on your journey.
-You can get going with our SIMPLE quiz
+You can get going with our Simple quiz!

-1. Shoot for a modest calorie reduction.
+- Shoot for a modest calorie reduction.

 You do need to eat fewer calories than you burn to lose weight.
 But if you go too hard too fast, your weight loss will be the water / glycogen / muscle loss kind — and your body will also fight back.

 With too high a calorie deficit, your body doesn’t get the fuel it needs.
-That makes it harder to exercise, sends your cravings into overdrive, and slows your metabolism, making you burn less calories overall.[11,12,13]
+That makes it harder to exercise, sends your cravings into overdrive, and slows your metabolism, making you burn fewer calories overall.[11,12,13]

-1. Focus on protein (and friends).
+- Focus on protein (and friends).

-A higher protein intake can help you to:
+A higher protein intake can help you:

-• hold onto — and build — more muscle
+- hold onto — and build — more muscle

-• keep your metabolism fired up
+- keep your metabolism fired up

-• manage your cravings
+- manage your cravings

-• lose more body fat
+- lose more body fat

-1. Move some weight
+- Move some weight

 Burning calories is essential for burning fat.
-Strength training burns extra calories both while you’re working out and after you’ve finished too.
+Strength training burns extra calories both while you’re working out and after you’ve finished, too.

 That’s excess post-exercise oxygen consumption (EPOC) — the increase in your metabolic rate following a strength training session — at work.